bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

 description: |
   In this blog post I will show how AWS Cognito can be used for Service to Service Authorization in ASP.NET Core.
 ---
-In a Microservices architecture, the number of services grows organically and some services need to talk to other services.
+In a Microservices architecture, we typically observe the number of services increasing as a result of a organically growth, and some services start talking with other services.
 Ideally the inter-services communication should be asynchronous following a publish-subscribe pattern, but in practice we have some services that need to follow a request-reply pattern.

-This is typically the case when we have Backends-for-Frontends (BFF) acting as separate API gateways for each front-end client.
-These BFFs need to talk to other services, typically issuing queries to fetch data, or commands to perform use cases being handled by the downstream service.
+This is typically the case when we have **Backends-for-Frontends (BFF) acting as separate API gateways for each front-end client.
+These BFFs need to talk to other services**, typically issuing queries to fetch data, or commands to perform use cases being handled by the downstream service.
 Most of the time these interactions are made through REST APIs, and we need to have a way to authorize these requests, even if all these services are running within the internal network perimeter with restrictions from the outside world (Zero Trust).

-Besides BFFs, another scenario where we need to authorize a service is when we have external services running on-premise, outside of the cloud, and there's no human interaction in these services, for example having a windows service that collects some data from on-premise installations and send it to a service that lives in the cloud.
+Besides BFFs, another scenario where we need to authorize a service is when we have **external services running on-premise, outside of the cloud, and there's no human interaction in these services, for example having a windows service that collects some data from on-premise installations and send it to a service that lives in the cloud**.

 ## OAuth 2.0 - Client Credentials Grant flow ##

-There are several solutions to implement **Service-to-Service authorization**, known also as Machine to Machine (M2M) authorization, such as API keys, Mutual TLS, OAuth, etc. In this post I want to explore using **OAuth 2.0 with the Client Credentials Grant flow** in the context of **ASP.NET Core** and **Amazon Cognito**.
+There are several solutions to implement **Service-to-Service authorization**, known also as **Machine to Machine (M2M) authorization**, such as API keys, Mutual TLS, OAuth, etc. In this post I want to explore using **OAuth 2.0 with the Client Credentials Grant flow** in the context of **ASP.NET Core** and **Amazon Cognito**.